 What is a complaint?

-We define a complaint as an expression of dissatisfaction, however made, about the standard of service, actions or lack of action by the organisation or its employees, contractors or other representatives.
+We define a complaint as an expression of dissatisfaction, however made, about the standard of service, actions or lack of action by us or one of our contractors.

 You may feel that we have:

 - done something wrong

 - failed to do something we should have done

 - treated you unfairly

 The following issues are not considered to be complaints:

 - A request for service, such as to carry out a repair, or a report of anti-social behaviour.
 We will however investigate service failures in the cases of these requests.